Benefits to be reduced if welfare obligations not met

 Ms Bennett says parents will receive three reminders to comply - and if reasonable steps are not taken to achieve those goals, their benefit will be cut by up to 50%.

-Next story in Political: Maori Party says settlement a compromise for Tuhoe
+Next story in Politics: Maori Party says settlement a compromise for Tuhoe

 Copyright © 2012, Radio New Zealand